mdoege/PDP-8/README.md

 The top row of lights shows the program counter and the bottom row the accumulator.

-To quit the program, press Ctrl+C to return to the monitor, then q.
+To quit the program, press Ctrl+C to return to the monitor, then enter q.

+PDP-8 front panel photo by [David Gesswein](https://www.pdp8online.com/straight8/front_panel_restore.shtml).

 ## Running the [Chekmo](https://www.chessprogramming.org/CHEKMO-II) chess program
 ```